beaker-project/beaker/documentation/user-guide/example-task.rst

     the '+' sign to add the bugs instead of replacing the current list.
     [None?]

-If you are writing this task to write a test related to a specific bug, enter the bug number here.
-In our case, we are not, so simply press the return key.
+If you were writing this task to create a test related to a specific bug recorded in `Red Hat Bugzilla <https://bugzilla.redhat.com>`__ you would enter the bug ID or CVE reference number here.

+Our example task, however, does not relate to a bug, so simply press the return key.
 The wizard will then proceed to ask you several questions regarding the test such as the description, the type of test, and others.
 The wizard gives you choices for the answer wherever relevant,